Curriculum Vitae

 During the Igalia Coding Experience, I worked on increasing the IGT test coverage on DRM/V3D kernel driver.
 This involved understanding the inner workings of the DRM/V3D kernel driver and, also, understanding its usage on Mesa.

-Also, I improved existing IGT test for DRM/VC4 kernel driver and also created new tests.
+Also, I improved the existing IGT test for DRM/VC4 kernel driver and also created new tests.

-The Igalia CE provided me an opportunity to improve my knowledges on DRI development and made a better open-source developer.
-I learned a lot of new graphics concepts and I became more familiar to the Linux graphics stack.
+The Igalia CE provided me with an opportunity to improve my knowledge of DRI development and made me a better open-source developer.
+I learned a lot of new graphics concepts and I became more familiar with the Linux graphics stack.
 The final report of my experience is provided here.

 Google Summer of Code (2022)